SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Experiments

 \subsection{Experimental Setups}

-\textbf{Implementation Details.} We employ a pre-trained Wan-2.1 I2V 14B video model~\cite{Wan21} for initialization, and all experiments are conducted on 8 NVIDIA H800s.
-The video sample consists of 81 frames, which are primarily at a center resolution of 640 during training, but are extrapolated to 768 during inference.
-The three stages of our training pipeline consist of 12,000, 2,000, and 500 steps, respectively, totaling only 14,500 steps.
-As shown in Table~\ref{tab:train_resource}, our model requires \textbf{significantly fewer training steps} compared to other DiT-based methods.
-This highlights the core efficiency of our design, which delivers excellent motion control, high-quality, and smooth video without requiring massive data or computational budgets.
-To further illustrate the efficiency of training, we present the results of various steps in the first stage.
-As shown in Fig.~\ref{fig:ablation_ckpt}, it rapidly acquires motion control in the early steps and subsequently focuses more on enhancing details.
+\textbf{Implementation Details.} We initialize from a pre-trained Wan-2.1 I2V 14B video model~\cite{Wan21} and conduct all experiments on 8 NVIDIA H800s.
+Each sample contains 81 frames, with center resolution 640 for training and 768 for inference.
+Our three stages run for 12,000, 2,000, and 500 steps, totaling only 14,500 steps.
+As Table~\ref{tab:train_resource} shows, this is \textit{significantly fewer training steps} than other DiT-based methods, while still delivering strong motion control, quality, and smoothness.
+Fig.~\ref{fig:ablation_ckpt} further shows that the first stage quickly learns control before focusing on details.

-\textbf{Training Dataset.} We collected a proprietary human motion dataset for training, consisting of 7,338 five-second video clips, totaling 10.2 hours.
-This high-quality dataset consists primarily of human dance sequences, supplemented by a small number of slow-motion, documentary-style shots, and deliberately excludes extreme or complex movements.
-Notably, as shown in Table~\ref{tab:train_resource}, \textbf{the dataset scale is significantly smaller} than that of comparable works, highlighting the efficiency of our design.
+\textbf{Training Dataset.} We collect a proprietary human motion dataset with 7,338 five-second clips, totaling 10.2 hours.
+It mainly contains human dance sequences, with a few slow-motion documentary-style shots, and excludes extreme or complex movements.
+As shown in Table~\ref{tab:train_resource}, \textit{the dataset scale is significantly smaller} than comparable works, demonstrating that the I2V paradigm leverages image priors to reduce training overhead over R2V.